 But when that void is met with fear, lacking support, and confusion, it is easy to feel like you are grappling in the dark unknown.
-It is common to feel like you have lost yourself, like you no longer recognize the person that was when you look in the mirror.
+It is common to feel like you have lost yourself—like you no longer recognize the person staring back when you look in the mirror.
 And that can be a frightening feeling.

 New identities, postpartum bodies and weight loss